 - Bit Bash

-Memory test suite added for ALL interfaces that have access to system memory map (JTAG, TL, etc.) if the DUT has memories:
+Memory test suites have been added for ALL interfaces that have access to the system memory map if the DUT has memories:

 - Mem walk